 Example: John, Oliver, and Mirana form a Nevada LLC to operate their small hotel.
 John, a big spender, owes $38,000 on his personal credit cards.
 When he doesn’t pay, the accounts are turned over to a collection agency which obtains a $38,000 court judgment against him.
 While the collection agency can attempt to collect on the debt from John’s personal assets, it cannot take money or property owned by the LLC.
 For example, it cannot get any of the money held in the LLC’s bank account.

-Nevada law was changed in 2011 to specify that a charging order is the exclusive remedy available to personal creditors of a Nevada LLC member.
-A charging order is an order issued by a court directing an LLC’s manager to pay to the owner’s personal creditor any distributions of income or profits that would otherwise be distributed to the member.
-Creditors with a charging order only obtain the owner-debtor’s “financial rights” and cannot participate in the management of the LLC.
-Thus, the creditor cannot order the LLC to make a distribution or otherwise foreclose on the LLC owner's interest.
+In Nevada, a charging order is the only legal procedure that personal creditors of a Nevada LLC member can use to get at a member/debtor’s LLC ownership interest.
+A charging order directs the LLC to pay to the creditor any distributions of income or profit that would otherwise be distributed to the LLC member/debtor.
+Like most states, creditors with a charging order in Nevada only obtain the owner-debtor’s financial rights and cannot participate in the LLC’s management.

 Example: The collection agency obtains a charging order from an Nevada court ordering the Nevada LLC to pay to it any distributions of money or property the LLC would ordinarily make to John until the entire $38,000 judgment is paid.
 However, if there are no distributions, there will be no payments.